RBVI/ChimeraX/src/core/atomic/readcif_cpp/docs/api.rst

             since data tables may appear in any order in a file.
             Stylized parsing is reset each time :cpp:func:`parse` is called.

-        .. cpp:function:: void set_PDB_style(bool stylized)
+        .. cpp:function:: void set_PDBx_keywords(bool stylized)

-            Turn on and off PDBx/mmCIF stylized parsing
+            Turn on and off PDBx/mmCIF keyword styling as described in `PDBx/mmCIF Styling`.

-            :param stylized: true to use PDBx/mmCIF stylized parsing
+            :param stylized: if true, assume PDBx/mmCIF keyword style

-            Indicate that CIF file follows the PDBx/mmCIF style guide and that the style can be followed to speed up lexical analysis of the CIF file.
-            Specifically, that keywords are in lowercase,
-            and that all keywords and tags are at the beginning of a line.
+            This is reset every time :cpp:func:`CIFFile::parse`
+            or :cpp:func:`CIFFile::parse_file` is called.
+            It may be switched on and off at any time, *e.g.*, within a particular category callback function.

-        .. cpp:function:: bool PDB_style() const
+        .. cpp:function:: bool PDBx_keywords() const

-            Return if the PDB_style flag is set.
+            Return if the PDBx_keywords flag is set.
-            See :cpp:func:`set_PDB_style`.
+            See :cpp:func:`set_PDBx_keywords`.

-        .. cpp:function:: void set_PDB_fixed_columns(bool fc)
+        .. cpp:function:: void set_PDBx_fixed_width_columns(const std::string& category)

-            Turn on and off PDBx/mmCIF fixed column width parsing
+            Turn on `PDBx/mmCIF`_ fixed width column parsing for a given category as described in `PDBx/mmCIF Styling`.

-            :param stylized: true to use PDBx/mmCIF stylized parsing

-            Indicate that CIF file follows the PDBx/mmCIF style guide and that the style can be followed to speed up lexical analysis of the CIF file.
-            Specifically, the category's data layout has each record of data on a single line and the columns of data are left-justified, and are of are fixed width.
+            :param category: name of category

             This option must be set in each category callback that is needed.
-            This option is ignored if :cpp:func:`PDB_style` is false.
+            This option is ignored if :cpp:func:`PDBx_keywords` is false.
             This is not a global option because there is no reliable way to detect if the preconditions are met for each record without losing all of the speed advantages.

+        .. cpp:function:: bool has_PDBx_fixed_width_columns() const

+            Return if there were any fixed width column categories specified.
+            See :cpp:func:`set_PDBx_fixed_width_columns`.

-        .. cpp:function:: bool PDB_fixed_columns() const
+        .. cpp:function:: bool PDBx_fixed_width_columns() const

-            Return if the PDB_fixed_columns flag is set.
+            Return if the current category has fixed width columns.
-            See :cpp:func:`set_PDB_fixed_columns`.
+            See :cpp:func:`set_PDBx_fixed_width_columns`.

-        .. cpp:function:: int get_column(const char \*tag, bool required=false)
+        .. cpp:function:: int get_column(const char \*name, bool required=false)

-            :param tag: column tag to search for
+            :param tag: column name to search for
             :param required: true if tag is required

-            Search the current categories tags to figure out which column the tag corresponds to.
+            Search the current categories tags to figure out which column the name corresponds to.
-            If the tag is not present,
+            If the name is not present,
             then -1 is returned unless it is required, then an error is thrown.

+        .. cpp:type:: ParseValue1

+            **typedef std::function<void (const char\* start)> ParseValue1;**

-        .. cpp:type:: ParseValue
+        .. cpp:type:: ParseValue2

-            **typedef std::function<void (const char\* start, const char\* end)> ParseValue;**
+            **typedef std::function<void (const char\* start, const char\* end)> ParseValue2;**

-        .. cpp:type: ParseColumnn
+        .. cpp:class:: ParseColumnn

             .. cpp:member:: int column_offset